 - 3/4 cup dark brown sugar (packed)

 - 3/4 cup plus 2 tablespoons vegetable oil

 - 2 1/2 cups all-purpose flour

 - 1/8 teaspoon salt

-1. Preheat the oven to 375 F.
+- Heat the oven to 375 F.

 - Add the flour, baking powder, baking soda, and salt and mix at low speed.
 Fold in the chips by hand.

-3. Drop the dough by heaping teaspoonfuls 1 inch apart onto cookie sheets lined with foil.
+- Drop the dough by heaping teaspoonfuls 1 inch apart onto cookie sheets lined with foil.
 Bake only one tray at a time.
 If your cookie sheets are the professional heavy-gauge type, bake the cookies for 10 minutes.
 If they are lighter, bake for 8 minutes.

-The cookies will firm up as they cool, so do not be tempted to bake them longer or they will harden.
+- The cookies will firm up as they cool, so do not be tempted to bake them longer or they will harden.

-4. Store the cookies in tin boxes, separating each layer with foil or wax paper so they don't stick.
+- Store the cookies in tin boxes, separating each layer with foil or wax paper so they don't stick.

 Source: Levana's Table by Levana Kirschenbaum.
 Recipe reprinted with permission from Levana Kirschenbaum.